honi-sm/AmphiBIO_TraitAnalysisFinal/README.md

 [![Status: Academic Project](https://img.shields.io/badge/Status-Coursework%20%7C%20UNO-orange.svg)]()

 # AmphiBIO_TraitAnalysisFinal
-Statistical and bioinformatics analysis of global amphibian trait data using the AmphiBIO database.
+Statistical analysis of global amphibian trait data using the AmphiBIO database.
 Developed as part of the Statistics for Information Science &amp; Technology course at the University of Nebraska Omaha.

 ## Project Overview
 Hihi!!!! :>
 This project explores statistical relationships between amphibian body size, reproductive mode, and habitat type using data from the AmphiBIO Global Amphibian Traits Database.
-It analyzes how statistical inference can be used for different datasets, and in my project, applied to biological data!
+It demonstrates the application of statistical inference methods to biological trait data.

-The project includes:
+### Repository Structure
-- Data cleaning and sampling scripts
+- `00_CleanedData/` – data cleaning, validation, and sampling
-- Descriptive and inferential statistical analyses (ANOVA, Chi-Square)
+- `001_Assumptions/` – assumption testing and diagnostics
-- Regression modeling and visualization
+- `01_Descriptive/` descriptive visuals of variance, mean, stdev, etc
-- Cross-validation using R and Python
+- `02_Inferential/` – hypothesis tests, regression models, and robustness checks